lucacarniato/capstone-project/README.md

  ## Conclusions

-In this study, the  Seattle Police Department collisions records were analyzed to build a model that predicts collisions causing personal injuries.
+In this study, the  Seattle Police Department collisions records were analyzed to build a model that predicts collisions.
 The predictive model can be used to issue a warning to the drivers when a serious accident is predicted.

 After data cleaning and selecting only the feature describing the pre-collision conditions, a decision tree classifier was found to be able to predict severe accidents with 76% accuracy.
 The data set was strongly unbalanced towards collisions with severity code 1 (property damage).
 Additional records with severity code 2 (personal injuries) would help to improve the model performance for this type of accidents.
 For some feature with a large number of missing values the description was missing.
-In these cases, a description would have been useful during the feature selection process, to decide if the feature is relevant.
+In these cases, a description would have been useful during the feature selection process.